alan-if/Alan-Testbed/syntax-hl/Rouge/README.md

 They both produce equal results for our scope.

-# Credits
+# Acknowledgements

-We'd like to thank [Dan Allen]  (@mojavelinux) from the [Asciidoctor Project] for his having helped us out with the solution on how to make Rouge require a custom lexer:
+We'd like to thank [Dan Allen]  (@mojavelinux) from the [Asciidoctor Project] for having helped us out with the solution on how to make Rouge require a custom lexer:

 - [asciidoctor#4080]